SaladVlad/docker-WeTTY-Alpine/README.md

 # Docker Container Setup for WeTTY

 This README provides instructions on how to set up and run a Docker container that installs and configures WeTTY, a web-based terminal for accessing the shell in your browser.
 This is a standalone Alpine Linux instance, and you can do anything terminal-based inside the browser.
+This kind of setup is a bit meta because you can technically stop/remove the entire terminal service or nuke the entire system using the infamous ```rm -rf /``` command :)

 [Try it out](https://docker-wetty-alpine.onrender.com)

 You can:
-- Play Doom by running `DOOM/doom_ascii`
+- Play Doom by running `DOOM/doom_ascii`mnv
 - See the rainbow matrix with `cmatrix | lolcat`
 - Use `neofetch` to display system information
 - Unzip files with `unzip`